Scarabaeus1031/NEXAH/RESEARCH/FOUNDATION/axioms.md

-# NEXAH — Structural Axioms (Working Assumptions)
+# NEXAH — Structural Axioms (Working)

+Status: PRE-FORMAL
+Scope: Cross-system (Halvorsen, Lorenz, IEEE, …)

 ---

 ## 🧭 Purpose

-This document defines the **core working assumptions** of the NEXAH framework.
+This document defines the **core structural assumptions** of the NEXAH framework.

-They describe how NEXAH:
+They describe how systems:

-- interprets system behavior
+- evolve
-- reconstructs structure
+- organize structure
-- detects transitions
-- enables navigation
+- transition between regimes
+- can be navigated

 ---